Join 25,000+ people on Annie’s newsletter working to finally feel as good as their resume looks

 Licensed Marriage & Family Therapist · Relational Trauma Specialist · W.W.
 Norton Author

 Annie Wright is a licensed psychotherapist and trauma-informed executive coach with over 15,000 clinical hours specializing in relational trauma recovery for driven, ambitious people.
-Her clients include Silicon Valley executives, physicians, attorneys, and entrepreneurs — people whose external lives look extraordinary and whose internal lives carry the weight of unresolved relational wounds.
+Her clients include Silicon Valley executives, physicians, attorneys, and entrepreneurs, people whose external lives look extraordinary and whose internal lives carry the weight of unresolved relational wounds.

-She founded, built, scaled, and successfully sold a mental health company with 24 clinicians across nine states — while maintaining a full clinical caseload.
+She founded, built, scaled, and successfully sold a mental health company with 24 clinicians across eleven jurisdictions, while maintaining a full clinical caseload.
 A regular contributor to Psychology Today, her expert commentary has been featured in Forbes, Business Insider, Inc., NPR, NBC, and The Information.
 Her first book with W.W.
 Norton & Company is forthcoming summer 2027.

 She built this course because it's what she desperately wished she could have found 20 years ago, at the start of her own relational trauma recovery journey.
 It represents 15,000+ clinical hours of training and practice, distilled into the specific framework she uses with her own clients.